 2 Supervisors are advised to remind candidates that all substances in the examination should be treated with caution.
 Only those tests described in the question paper should be attempted.
-Candidates must not attempt confirmatory tests (a statement advising candidates that such additional tests gain no credit being given in the question paper).
 Please also see under 'General Apparatus' on the use of pipette fillers and safety goggles.